Sucheng Chan

+Early life and education

 Chan was born in Shanghai, China in 1941.
 Her family moved to Hong Kong in 1949, to Malaysia in 1950, and to the US in 1957.
-She received a bachelor's degree at Swarthmore College (Economics, 1963), a master's degree at the University of Hawaii (Asian Studies, 1965), and a Ph.D. at University of California, Berkeley (Political Science, 1973).
-She married Mark Juergensmeyer, a fellow graduate student at UC Berkeley, who became a widely published scholar in the fields of religion and politics, global studies, and terrorism.
-She taught at four University of California campuses: Berkeley, Santa Cruz, Santa Barbara, and San Diego (the last as a visiting professor).
+She received a bachelor's degree at Swarthmore College (Economics, 1963), a master's degree at the University of Hawaiʻi (Asian Studies, 1965), and a Ph.D. at University of California, Berkeley (Political Science, 1973).

+Career

+Chan taught at four University of California campuses: Berkeley, Santa Cruz, Santa Barbara, and San Diego (the last as a visiting professor).
 Now retired from the University of California, Santa Barbara because of the effects of post-polio syndrome, she donated much of her personal papers to the Immigration History Research Center Archives, part of the University of Minnesota Libraries, and has made multiple donations of books from her large personal library to the University of California, Merced.
-Her personal library includes books in Asian American Studies, Latino/a Studies, African American Studies, global studies, global migrations, sociological theories, U.S. immigration history, California history, and studies about every country in East, Southeast, South, and Central Asia—all of which are topics she has studied, researched, or written about.
+Her personal library includes books in Asian American Studies, Latino/a Studies, African American Studies, global studies, global migrations, sociological theories, U.S. immigration history and California history.
 She was a Guggenheim Fellowship laureate in 1988.

+Personal life

+Chan married Mark Juergensmeyer, a fellow graduate student at UC Berkeley, who became a widely published scholar in the fields of religion and politics, global studies, and terrorism.